uni-hashem/ITNE352-Project---Group-A19/README.md

 * A big thanks to Dr. Mohammad A. Almeer for teaching us and guiding us on the project and throughtout the course as a whole.
 ___
 ## Conclusion

+By demonstrating effective network programming, the Multithreaded News Client/Server System makes it possible to retrieve news in real time using NewsAPI.
+The server manages several customers with ease by utilizing multithreading, guaranteeing quickness and dependability.
+Our knowledge of client-server architectures, API integration, and collaborative development has grown as a result of this project, giving us a solid basis for upcoming technological difficulties.

 ---